Mega Man X7: Reception

-Mega Man X7 debuted on Japanese sales charts as the third best-selling video game at copies.
+Mega Man X7 debuted on Japanese sales charts as the third best-selling video game at 52,420 copies.
 By its second week on sale, the game had sold 71,739 copies in the region and by its third week, 89,775 copies.
 Media Create sales data lists the game as having sold 111,778 copies by the end of 2003 in Japan.
 A budget re-release of the game was included alongside the PlayStation versions of the first six original Mega Man games as part of the Rockman Collection in Japan on December 19, 2003.

 Mega Man X7 received mixed reviews.
-While it attracted some positive remarks for the character switching and Reploid rescue systems, the general consensus was that the game's mixture of 2D and 3D gameplay was well-intentioned but poorly executed.
-IGN found the characters unbalanced as the shooters X and Axl felt far more useful than the melee fighter Zero.
-In particular, critics commented that the camera and controls do not translate well from 2D to 3D.
-Criticism has been aimed at the English voice actors' performance, to the point that it has been recommended to try listening to the original Japanese audio.
-The music has been described as generic and, while appealing, it does not stand out against what previous installments have offered.
+The game attracted some positive remarks for the character switching and Reploid rescue systems.
+However, critics found that the game's mixture of 2D and 3D gameplay was well-intentioned but poorly executed, with GameSpy finding the controls to be challenging to handle.
+IGN found the characters unbalanced, as the shooters X and Axl felt far more useful than the melee fighter Zero.
+Despite liking the switching, GamePro found enemy interaction to be poorly executed, especially the handling of Axl's auto-target.
+Official U.S. PlayStation Magazine believed the game could have been more appealing had the developers focused more on improving Zero and Axl's fighting skills in a 2D rather than 3D system.
+GameRevolution liked the Reploid system for letting players enhance their characters through chips, as they found the gameplay challenging.
+Critics also had a negative response to X's lack of early inclusion in Mega Man X7, with Axl being considered a poorly designed substitute.

+In particular, critics commented that the camera and controls did not translate well from 2D to 3D.
+Criticism has been aimed at the English voice actors' performance, to the point that it was recommended to try listening to the original Japanese audio.
+The music was described as generic and, while appealing, not standing out against what previous installments have offered.
 GameSpy concluded "I can't fault Capcom or the MMX7 team for trying to reinvent a series that had obviously completely lost its way... [but] the flaccid 2D sections in this game aren't half as good as any of the levels in the original Mega Man X. The 3D bits are more compelling, but still substandard."
 IGN instead placed the blame wholly on the 3D sections: "We can't help but think that Mega Man X7 would have been better-suited staying 2D.
 But until Capcom realizes that the better action-oriented 3D titles allow you to manipulate the camera whole-heartedly, future installments of the series will likely run into the same problems that this one did."